 How To Make Easy Oven Roasted Vegetables

-Welcome to Roasting Vegetables 101!
+- Welcome to Roasting Vegetables 101!
 Class is in session, and we’re giving you all the information necessary for perfect roasted vegetables every time.
 You don’t need to follow this recipe step by step (although you certainly can!).
-We want to give you the information you need to look in your fridge, find all the veggies you can, and know how to roast them to crisped, savory perfection.
-Roasting vegetables is a great way to encourage picky eaters to try new things, since their flavor and texture is so much better than limp steamed veggies!
+We want to give you the information you need to look in your fridge, find all the veggies you can, and know how to roast them to savory perfection.
+Roasting vegetables is a great way to encourage picky eaters to try new things since their flavor and texture are so much better than limp steamed veggies!

-Then, roast them in the oven.
+- Then, roast them in the oven.
 When you do, make sure they are in a single layer.
-You might have to use 3-4 regular large baking sheets.
-We used 2 extra-large baking sheets to make all of our veggies in the recipe.
+You might have to use 3-4 regular large sheet pans.
+We used 2 extra-large baking sheets to make all our veggies in the recipe.

-We roasted the vegetables at 400 degrees F for 45 minutes.
+- We roasted the vegetables at 400º F for 45 minutes.
 This long roasting time frees you up to make the rest of your dinner while they bake.

 Best Seasoning For Roasted Vegetables